oracle-livelabs/pts/ai-vector-embedding-python/introduction/introduction.md

 **Create vector table and load sample data**

 For this workshop you will start by creating a table (**my\_data**) and populating it with 150 rows of data.
-The whole operation will be done by running a python program and should take a around a second to run.
+The whole operation will be done by running a Python program and should take a around a second to run.

 The table will be the basis for all vectorize operations in the labs, and you will use various embedding models, all on the same table.

 For the labs to work, we will be using the following pattern:
 * Choose a vector embedding model
-* Vectorize your data using that embedding model
+* Generate Vectors \(or "Vectorize"\) your data using that embedding model
     * This updates/overwrites any existing vectors (or NULL values)
 * Do similarity search using the same embedding model